kirschbaum-development/nova-chartjs/README.md

 ```
 ## Redirecting to Edit View after creating a new Chartable Model

-You can optionally add trait `RedirectsOnCreate` to your Chartable Model's Nova Resource to redirect to edit view right after creating a chartable model.
+You can optionally add the trait `RedirectsOnCreate` to your Chartable Model's Nova Resource to redirect to edit view right after creating a chartable model.

+**_NOTE:_** You will need Laravel Nova version `2.0.4` or later to use this trait.
+Please make sure to update you Laravel Nova package to  version `2.0.4` or later before adding this trait.

 ```php
 namespace App\Nova;